spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 3.1.0**, released on Saturday, May 7, 2016.
-The binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable minisphere release at the time of this writing is **minisphere 3.1.1**, released on Tuesday, May 10, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here:

 * <https://github.com/fatcerberus/minisphere/releases>